What is Adaptation?

 Colorado’s Adaptation Goals & Actions

 Colorado is planning and implementing climate change adaptation strategies, policies, and funding initiatives that reduce future risks, vulnerabilities, and losses.
 In the wake of the Marshall Fire and the record-breaking 2020 wildfire season, the Polis administration has taken a variety of steps to underscore the state’s commitment to recover from climate-influenced disasters and rapidly lower climate change-causing greenhouse gases, as well as to elevate the state’s prevention, preparedness and adaptation efforts.
 To this end, SB22-206 established a number of adaptation and recovery programs, funding streams, and policies including the development of the Governor’s Office of Climate Preparedness and Disaster Recovery.
-This office will serve to elevate the state’s climate adaptation, preparedness, and recovery work and needs within the Governor’s Office.
+This office produced the state's Climate Preparedness Roadmap and will serve to elevate the state’s climate adaptation, preparedness, and recovery work and needs within the Governor’s Office.
 It will also support greater collaboration across state governments in carrying out a focused and proactive approach to climate adaptation.
 The Colorado Resiliency Framework provides a roadmap of 27 strategies for adapting to our changing environmental, social, and economic conditions in the context of a changing climate.
 Colorado is currently taking climate adaptation action in several key areas to ensure a proactive approach to a changing climate.

 Ranks seventh in the nation for renewable energy storage capacity — 5,868 megawatts (MW) = Power for 2.15 million homes.